zyedidia/eget/man/eget.md

 :    Remove the target file from `$EGET_BIN` (or the current directory if unset).
 Note that this flag is boolean, and means eget will treat `TARGET` as a file to be removed.

+  `-k, --disable-ssl`

+:    Disable SSL certificate verification for GET requests.
+Cannot be used in combination with a `GITHUB_TOKEN`.

   `-v, --version`

 :    Show version information.